apettiigrew/Kanban-task-management-web-app/src/tasks/tasks-prd-task-management.md

 **ALWAYS ask for PERMISSION before starting any new task.
 NEVER start a new task without explicit user approval.**

+## 📋 TASK COMPLETION WORKFLOW

+**When completing tasks, follow this workflow:**
+1. Complete the implementation work for the task
+2. **WAIT** for the user to confirm the task is completed to their satisfaction
+3. **ONLY AFTER** user confirmation, mark the task as completed with `[x]` in this document
+4. **ONLY AFTER** marking as completed, create the git commit with an appropriate commit message
+5. **NEVER** mark tasks as completed or create git commits without explicit user confirmation

+This ensures quality control and allows the user to review and test implementations before they are considered "done".

 ## Relevant Files

 - `prisma/schema.prisma` - Prisma database schema for Project, Task, and Column models